gombosc/hello-world/README.md

 # hello-world
 Finding out what GitHub is about

-In a galaxy far away...I've started to learn how to code again
+In a galaxy far far away...
+I've started to learning coding again